 Why We Can't Have Nice Things: Percy, in the case of Gabe's Chevrolet Camaro, Paul Blofis's Toyota Prius, Meriwether College Prep's gym, the St. Louis Arch, Alcatraz, Mount St. Helens, Goode Middle School's band room...New York City...

-What Measure Is a Non-Human?: Percy is much more willing to kill monsters than we are.
+What Measure Is a Non-Human?: Percy is much more willing to kill monsters than to kill humans.
 Justified because monsters come back to life eventually, just not in a very long time, fortunately.

 He also can't kill regular people, at least with Riptide.
 As he learns when cornered by a street gang in Los Angeles.